gitbondar/these-boots-are-made-for-strapping/README.md

 Pay careful attention to the specs here!

 * For the "extra large" viewport, there should be 4 rows.
   * The first and last rows should have 8 images.
-(Not that they don't have to be the same width!)
+(Note that they don't have to be the same width!)
   * The middle rows should have 4 images each, with the first image in each row taking up half the space.

 * For the medium viewport, there should be 7 rows.